Skip to main content

 Explore the Heliophysics Summer School

-Designed for advanced graduate students and first- or second-year postdoctoral fellows, the NASA Heliophysics Summer School is an interdisciplinary exploration of the physical processes connecting the Sun, solar system planets and interplanetary space.
+Designed for advanced graduate students, first- or second-year postdoctoral fellows, or early career researchers within two years of obtaining their PhD.
+The NASA Heliophysics Summer School is an interdisciplinary exploration of the physical processes connecting the Sun, solar system planets and interplanetary space.
 Over eight days, students examine topics ranging from the solar dynamo to the heliosphere’s interaction with the interstellar medium.
 Space weather impacts and observational technologies are also studied.

 Are you curious how your own area of research integrates into heliophysics?
 Do you want to connect with other young researchers and explore professional development opportunities in this exciting field?
 Here's what one student had to say about his Summer School experience.